-Financial statements in the format prescribed by the Croatian Financial Service Supervisory Agency
+Financial statements in the format prescribed by the Croatian Financial Services Supervisory Agency

-- 1.1.
+- 1.2.
 Reconciliation of the statement of comprehensive income prepared in accordance with the HANFA format and the format of these financial statements (continued) - 1.
 Investment income and costs are presented on a net basis. - 2.
-The change in mathematical provision and other technical provisions is recorded within claims incurred. - 3.
-Reclassification of other insurance and technical income to other operating income and other operating expenses. - 4.
-Provisions for vacation days, interest and foreign exchange differences are recorded on a net basis - 5.
-Income and expenses from the sale of equipment are recorded on a net basis. - 6.
-Other technical costs, net of reinsurance, are included in other operating expenses and administrative costs.
+The change in mathematical provision, special provision for life assurance policies where the policyholder bears the risk of insurance and other technical provisions is recorded within claims incurred. - 3.
+Reclassification of other insurance and technical income to other operating income and other operating expenses - Reclassification of other expenses and other technical costs to other operating expenses and administration costs - 5.
+Income and expenses from the sale of equipment are recorded on a net basis - 6.
+Reclassification of other income to other expenses and administration costs.